 Verdant spring in all its beauty,

-Brighter yet among the flowers
+Brighter yet among th

 Is fair woman in her bowers.